FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 Conclusions
 ```````````

-In consistent tests, MDR is on average more than 50% faster
+In consistent tests, MLRsearch is on average more than 50% faster
-than a single NDR binary search (even though MDR also detects PDR).
+than a single NDR binary search (even though MLRsearch also detects PDR).

 One exception is 10 second final trial duration,
-where MDR is (only) almost 50% faster than NDR binary search.
+where MLRsearch is (only) almost 50% faster than NDR binary search.
 Most probably presence of 2 intermediate phases (instead of just 1) hurts there.

-In inconsistent tests MDR is still somewhat faster than NDR binary search,
+In inconsistent tests MLRsearch is still somewhat faster than NDR binary search,
-but it is not by 50%, and it is hard to quantify as MDR samples have wildly
+but it is not by 50%, and it is hard to quantify as MLRsearch samples have wildly
 varying durations.

 Search Time Graphs